Amarrocky/FullstackopenUOh/part1/README.md

-This contains solutions of the part 1 in the exercise section.
+Solutions of part 1 exercises to this folder, one app per folder